Commercial Fire Safety Requirements – Building Code of Australia

 Timber, Steel & Glass Fire Doors

-Fire rated doors play a crucial role in the passive fire protection of commercial buildings.
-They can be made from a number of materials such as timber, steel or glass and are required to meet strict standards and regulations.
-All elements of the door set must be tested including the frame, vision panels, handles and any other hardware.
+Fire-rated doors play a crucial role in the passive fire protection of commercial buildings.
+They can be made from a number of materials such as timber, steel, or glass, and are required to meet strict standards and regulations.
+All elements of the door set must be tested including the frame, vision panels, handles, and any other hardware.

 Fire Rated Windows

-Fire rated windows are specially designed to resist the spread of fire.
+Fire-rated windows are specially designed to resist the spread of fire.
 They allow natural light and clear visibility while also providing passive fire protection for commercial buildings.

-Intumescent paints (also known as fire retardants) are coatings which protect the building materials in the case of a fire.
+Intumescent paints (also known as fire retardants) are coatings that protect the building materials in the case of a fire.
 When exposed to high levels of heat, the intumescent coating expands and insulates the structure.

 Intumescent coatings are a tried and tested method of protecting steel structures.
 Although these coatings are not fireproof, they play a key role in preserving the structural adequacy of steel buildings by slowing down the destruction of fire.

 Modern fire curtains, such as the ones we supply at AFC, are cleverly designed to be inconspicuous in their unactivated state.
-Fire curtains come in a range of designs to suit commercial spaces including vertical, horizontal, accordion and boundary fire curtains.
+Fire curtains come in a range of designs to suit commercial spaces including vertical, horizontal, accordion, and boundary fire curtains.

 When it comes to fire safety in commercial buildings, trust the experts

 Fire protection systems in commercial buildings are vitally important for saving lives and protecting the building structure in the case of a fire.
 At Australian Fire Control, we can assist with creating tough and reliable systems for commercial spaces.
-We offer professional services, fast delivery and the highest quality fire protection products in Australia.
+We offer professional services, fast delivery, and the highest quality fire protection products in Australia.

 Get in touch today to see how we can assist you.